curtgrim2/pointpossible/README.md

+# Point Possible
-# pointpossible
+# Description:
+Calculates every possible way scoring total was reached (Currently for NFL Football)

-How it was done: Instead of using a mathematical equation, I decided to make this my own way with my own method.
+# How it was done:
+ Instead of using a mathematical equation, I decided to make this my own way with my own method.
 After the user inputs the total number of points scored by one team, the first thing the program checks is how many times does each scoring type has to add up before meeting or surpassing the total score respectively.
 After those totals are recorded, the program sets the foundation of the calculation by starting off with the touchdown evalution (6 points + 1 extra point).

 (Tech Talk: Using the max referenced total touchdowns, we take a for loop and descend from the original number through 0 TD's.
 For each number of TD's in each loop iteration, the actual number of those points are calculated in the following while loop after the for loop declaration.)